python/cpython/Doc/library/stdtypes.rst

 .. attribute:: class.__fully_qualified_name__

-   The fully qualified name of the class instance:
+   The :term:`fully qualified name` of the class instance:
    ``f"{class.__module__}.{class.__qualname__}"``, or ``class.__qualname__`` if
    ``class.__module__`` is not a string or is equal to ``"builtins"``.